Shortest Paths and Convex Hulls in 2D Complexes with Non-Positive Curvature: Introduction

 We will restrict our attention to polyhedral complexes that are globally non-positively curved, or CAT(0).
 Introduced by Gromov in 1987~\cite{Gromov}, CAT(0) metric spaces (or spaces of global non-positive curvature) constitute a far-reaching common generalization of Euclidean spaces, hyperbolic spaces and simple polygons.
 The initials ``CAT'' stand for Cartan, Alexandrov, and Toponogov, three researchers who made substantial contributions to the theory of comparison geometry.
 In a CAT(0) space, in contrast to a space of positive curvature, there is a unique geodesic (locally shortest path) between any two points and this property characterizes CAT(0) complexes.

-The impact of CAT(0) geometry on mathematics is significant especially in the field of geometric group theory where the particular case of CAT(0) polyhedral complexes formed by cubes---the so-called ``CAT(0) cube complexes''---are particularly relevant~\cite{BridsonHaefliger, Gromov, HaglundWise}.
+The impact of CAT(0) geometry on mathematics is significant especially in the field of geometric group theory where the particular case of CAT(0) polyhedral complexes formed by cubes---the so-called ``CAT(0) cube complexes''---are particularly relevant~\cite{agol2013virtual,HaglundWise,sageev1995ends}.
 Most of the work on CAT(0) metric spaces so far has been mathematical.
-Algorithmic aspects remain relatively unexplored apart from a few results for some particular CAT(0) spaces~\cite{Ch_CAT,ChepoiDraganVaxes,ElderMcCammond}.
+Algorithmic aspects remain relatively unexplored apart from a few results for some particular CAT(0) spaces~\cite{Ch_CAT,ChepoiDraganVaxes,ElderMcCammond,Maftuleac}.

 This paper is about algorithms for finite CAT(0) polyhedral complexes, which we will call ``CAT(0) complexes'' from now on.
 We are primarily interested in the algorithmic properties of CAT(0) complexes because of their applications, particularly to computational evolutionary biology.
 The (moduli) space of all phylogenetic (evolutionary) trees with $n$ leaves can be modelled as a CAT(0) cube complex with a single vertex~\cite{BHV}, and being able to compute convex hulls in this space would give a method for computing confidence intervals for sets of trees (see Section~\ref{s:tree_applications} for more details).
 A second application of CAT(0) cube complexes is to reconfigurable systems \cite{GhristPeterson}, a large family of systems which change according to some local rules, e.g.~robotic motion planning, the motion of non-colliding particles in a graph, and phylogenetic tree mutation, etc. In many reconfigurable systems, the parameter space of all possible positions of the system can be seen as a CAT(0) cube complex \cite{GhristPeterson}.
+CAT(0) cube complexes are also in bijection with median graphs \cite{Ch_CAT}, which have been applied to phylogenetics \cite{bandelt1999median} as well, and with domains of event structures \cite{barthelemy1993median}.